 Following two decades of spreading Appalachian music and tastes around Europe, Susi returned to her North Carolina roots, spearheading the Seasonal School of Culinary Arts in Asheville.
 Sessions have now spread to Ithaca, Sonoma and Paris as well, and incorporate local chefs, local ingredients, and local brews in each destination.

-Susi holds a diploma in Gastronomy from the Cordon Bleu and the Université de Reims, a degree in Environmental Studies from Warren Wilson College, and is a Certified Culinary Professional through the IACP (International Association of Culinary Professionals), where she currently serves as Chair of Regional Conferences, Newsletter Chair for the Food Photographers & Stylists, and has been on the consulting team for the Website Committee and chaired the Awards of Excellence.
+Susi holds a diploma in Gastronomy from the Cordon Bleu and the Université de Reims, a degree in Environmental Studies from Warren Wilson College, and is a Certified Culinary Professional through the IACP (International Association of Culinary Professionals), where she currently serves as Vice Chair for the Food Writers, Editors & Publishers section.
+She is also a Certified Specialist of Wine through the Society of Wine Educators.

-In addition to IACP activities, Susi has served on the board of Slow Food Asheville, co-chairing the Education & Outreach Committee, has been a speaker at the Organic Grower’s School in Asheville and at the Appalachian Regional Commission’s meeting on Sustainable Agriculture and Local Food Assets, and has served as both judge and Chef Referee for the WNC Chefs Challenges, a series of 15 Iron Chef-style showdowns in Western North Carolina, as well as judge for the Greenbriar Resort’s Cast Iron Cook-Off.
-She is an accomplished fiddler, songwriter and dancer as well, having recorded widely and performed around much of the globe, fostering international relations while collecting notes and recipes from varied lands.
+In addition to IACP activities, Susi has served on the board of Slow Food Asheville, co-chairing the Education & Outreach Committee, has been a speaker at the Organic Grower’s School in Asheville and at the Appalachian Regional Commission’s meeting on Sustainable Agriculture and Local Food Assets, and has served as both judge and Chef Referee for the WNC Chefs Challenges, a series of 15 Iron Chef-style showdowns in Western North Carolina, as well as judge for the Greenbriar Resort’s Cast Iron Cook-Off and for Fire on the Rock Competition Dining.
+She is an accomplished fiddler, songwriter and dancer, having recorded widely and performed around much of the globe, fostering international relations while collecting notes and recipes from varied lands.

 Passionate about elements of taste and style, and how they extend from our palate into our daily lives, Susi strives to blend music, food, words and images into a tapestry for the senses, which she shares generously with all who cross her path.